fieldtrip/website/tutorial/epilepsy.md

 #### Analysis of the Neuromag dataset

-In this dataset, the head coils are switched on after 20 seconds of recording, which causes a filter artifact, so we can omit the first 20 seconds of data by specifying a single 'trial' from 21 seconds until the end of the recording when we use the **[ft_preprocessing](/reference/ft_preprocessing/)** command (see the line-by-line commands for Case 3, below).
+In this dataset, the head coils are switched on after 20 seconds of recording, which causes a filter artifact, so we can omit the first 20 seconds of data by specifying a single 'trial' from 21 seconds until the end of the recording by using the **[ft_preprocessing](/reference/ft_preprocessing/)** function (see the line-by-line commands for case 3, below).

 The joint analysis of planar and magnetometer channels for the Neuromag data did not result in satisfactory results.
 We chose to select only the planar gradiometers for further analysis.
 The results are similar, but not identical to the results from the CTF data.
-Both analyses reveal an area of relatively high kurtosis adjacent to the lesion, a glioma in the right parietal area.
+Both analyzes reveal an area of relatively high kurtosis adjacent to the lesion, a glioma in the right parietal area.
 This was the area followed up by the surgical team, based on the kurtosis data (originally analyzed in CTF software) interpreted in the context of seizure semiology and neuroanatomy.
-Both analyses also yielded a strong peak in the left frontal cortex, which is also thought to be clinically significant (the peak indicated by the crosshairs in the image above).
+Both analyzes also yielded a strong peak in the left frontal cortex, which is also thought to be clinically significant.

 In contrast with the CTF data, this analysis of the Neuromag data did not show an activation in the right frontal cortex, perhaps because of differences in the patterns of spiking activity in the different recordings, or alternatively perhaps because the patient's head was located further from these sensors in this recording.
 The deeper activity that can be seen in the slice images appears to be located in white matter, but is potentially leakage from activity propagated to deeper areas e.g. insula cortex.

 The flexibility of FieldTrip can offer additional information to support data interpretation.
-For example, the step above where the MRI, sensors, head model and mesh are plotted together, can be used to examine positioning within the MEG helmet.
+For example, the step where the MRI, sensors, head model and mesh are plotted together, can be used to examine positioning within the MEG helmet.
 This can be particularly important for clinical analysis with children because, with smaller heads, they can potential move quite far from the sensors.
 In the Maxfiltering process for the Neuromag data above, the continuous head position monitoring allowed the sensor time series to be realigned to a 'standard' position in the centre of the MEG helmet so this effect is not observed.
 However if the head position is plotted for a version of the data where this head position correction was not done, the original positioning of the brain in relation to the sensors can be seen.
 In this case, the patient's head was not centrally located during the recording.
 This might explain the lack of activation in the right temporal lobe for this dataset and underlines the need for MEG systems which better serve pediatric recordings.

 {% include image src="/assets/img/tutorial/epilepsy/case1b_headpos.png" width="400" %}